 Publicity for Applications

-All documents are however available to view in reception at the Council’s offices at Capswood.
-Up to and including 1996 applications and related documents are available to be viewed on microfiche.
-From 1997 to 2000, the documents have been scanned onto CD and can be viewed on a terminal in reception.
-From 2000 the information is currently only available in paper format .
+All documents are also available to view in reception at the Council’s offices at Capswood, some electronically only (accessible via a terminal in reception) and some on microfiche or in paper format .
 Copies of all public documents can be obtained for a charge from reception, subject to copyright and restrictions.

-a) Many particularly important applications are publicised by means of a notice in a local newspaper (the Slough and South Bucks Express Public Notice columns) and a notice may be displayed at a prominent position at or near the application site for at least 21 days before a decision is made.
+a) Certain applications are publicised by means of a notice in a local newspaper (the Slough and South Bucks Express Public Notice columns) and a notice may be displayed at a prominent position at or near the application site for at least 21 days before a decision is made.
 The following types of applications will always be publicised this way:

 i) proposals involving 10 or more dwellings